mylar3/mylar3/README.md

 Yes, it does work, yes there are still bugs, and for that reson I still consider it the definition of an 'Alpha Release'.

-This application requires a version of the 2.7.x Python branch for the best results.
-3.x is not supported.
+This application requires a version of the 2.7.x Python branch for the best results (3.x is not supported)

+                                                     ** NEW **
+                   You will need to get your OWN ComicVine API Key for this application to fully work.
+   Failure to do that will result in limited (to None) ability to add/update/refresh series as well as other important functunality.

 To start it, type in 'python Mylar.py' from within the root of the mylar directory.
 Adding a --help option to the command will give a list of available options.